nhohung/hackintosh_thinkpad_X230/README.md

 I used to be a loyal Windows user until I got my first Macbook.
 The moment I got an extra SSD, I planned to install macOS on my Thinkpad X230.
 Tutorials are scattered around, some links no longer exist, some repositories uses different version of macOS from their description.
 So I decided to make this as a detailed reference for me.
 If you find it useful, I'm glad to help.

+All tools and files were accessed and uploaded by March 18, 2020.
+To me, this is the latest update on the original source.
+It took me total of 6.5 hours to start from beginning, got stuck and solve everything.

 **Target**: macOS High Sierra 10.13.6 (I'll try newer updates later)

 **Source**: https://github.com/littlegtplr/Hackintosh-X230-macOS (please note some links and old version tools from this repo no longer exist)